BSc (Hons)

 Produce original work using state-of-the-art facilities

-During the course you will produce works across a diverse range of media – not just on a screen.
 You will have access to the amazing Goldsmiths HatchLabs – our state-of-the-art physical computing maker space – and be supported by studio technicians to develop and prototype your creative projects.
-It's where you'll be introduced to a variety of digital and physical tools including 3D printing, laser cutting machines, Arduinos etc. You'll also have access to a range of other facilities including motion capture, virtual reality, 360 immersive cinema and audio visual equipment, performance spaces, robotics, wearable technologies, woodworking, digital sculpture and embroidery.
+It's where you'll be introduced to a variety of digital and physical tools including 3D printing, laser cutting machines and Arduinos.

 Get taught by experts in the field

-Your lecturers and the technical support staff on the programme are practising artists, creative technologists, curators and writers.
+Your lecturers and the technical support staff on the degree are practising artists, creative technologists, curators and writers.
 They are therefore uniquely positioned to support and critically respond to your work to help ensure that it engages with the critical and technological context in which it is made.

 Immerse yourself in a creative community

-As part of the BSc Digital Arts Computing cohort you will be invited to attend regular Forums that welcome all three year groups to show and critique work together as a close-knit community of practitioners.
 We invite guest artists, creative technologists and curators to join us for presentations, workshops and 'crits', and you will also be able to participate in field trips to museums, festivals, galleries, studios and creative technology centres across London.
 This will give you exposure to practices that will heighten your awareness of digital art as a field.

 We regularly invite world-class artists and curators to visit Goldsmiths to deliver Masterclasses where they explain their work and can engage in critical dialogue with students.
 This enables you to develop a wider understanding of the contemporary art scene and how your work sits within the professional art world.

-Grow your professional network
+Grow your professional and creative network

 You'll have the opportunity to grow your professional network through participation in workshops, studio visits and guided field trips.
 There are also opportunities for residencies and collaborations with creative studios – and art and technology publications – to further amplify and develop your practice.